Adapting to a New Culture in 2023: Step by…

 Even doing your best attempts for a speedy cultural adaptation, there is still a chance you will never be like a native (especially if you are a first-generation newcomer like me).
 Even after learning the language, you still will speak with an accent that will persist for decades.
 You will still have your tastes for food, music, and traces in your personality shaped in your fatherland.
 If you are moving to a homogeneous country like some in Asia or Eastern Europe, you will also be the person looking different.

 I have some splendid news for you: all those things can turn into opportunities.
 Your varied taste for food and music can give way to very interesting conversation topics.
-Your accent and knowledge of a foreign language can be useful to understand the so common loanwords from a globalized world.
+Your accent and knowledge of a foreign language can be useful in understanding the common loanwords from a globalized world.
 Those holidays you celebrated back in your country can double the opportunities for fun.
 With my wife we celebrate both Valentine’s (14 of February) as her tradition and Dia dos Namorados (12 of June) as mine, so we have twice the amount of romantic dinners than a standard couple!

 Adapting to a New Culture in a New Country